PyDPF: A Python Package for Differentiable Particle Filtering: Background

 \subsection{Particle filtering}

 A popular method to approximate the filtering distribution of a general SSM is the particle filter.
 The particle filter constructs a Monte Carlo approximation to the filtering distribution using importance sampling.
 A commonly used particle filtering algorithm is the sequential importance resampling (SIR) particle filter, which is given in Alg.~\ref{alg:bg:sir_pf}.
-In this algorithm, we compute a set of weights and particles $\{(\x_t^{(k)}, w_t^{(k)})\}_{k=1}^{K}$ which gives a Monte Carlo estimate of the filtering distribution $p(\x_t | \y_{1:t})$ for each time $t$.
+In this algorithm, we compute a set of weights and particles $\{(\x_t^{(k)}, w_t^{(k)})\}_{k=1}^{K}$ which gives a Monte Carlo estimate of the filtering distribution $p(\x_t | \y_{0:t})$ for each time $t$.

 We explain the SIR particle filter below, following Alg.~\ref{alg:bg:sir_pf}.
-First, we initialise the particle set by drawing $K$ samples from the prior distribution $p(\x_0 | \bm\theta)$, and setting the particle $\x_0^{k}$ equal to the $k^\text{th}$ sample for $k = 1, \dots, K$.
-As these are direct samples from the prior distribution, the importance weights are set to be uniformly equal to $K^{-1}$, hence $w_0^{k} = K^{-1}$ for $k = 1, \dots, K$.
-From this initialisation, the algorithm sequentially processes the observation series $\y_{1:T}$, with the iteration at time-step $t$ proceeding as follows.
+First, we initialise the particle set by drawing $K$ samples from a proposal distribution $\pi_{0}\bra{\x_0 \mid y_{0};\bm\theta}$, and setting the particle $\x_0^{(k)}$ equal to the $k^\text{th}$ sample for $k = 1, \dots, K$.
+We apply Bayes rule to weight the particles according to their posterior probability

+From this initialisation, the algorithm sequentially processes the remaining observation sequence $\y_{0:T}$, with the iteration at time-step $t$ proceeding as follows.

 First, we resample the particle set with replacement, drawing the $k^\text{th}$ index from a categorical distribution with event probabilities given by the normalised weights at time-step $t-1$, $\overline{w}_{t-1}$, which we write $a_{t}^{(k)} \sim \mathrm{Categorical}(\overline{w}_{t-1})$.
 This corresponds to line \ref{step:pf:resampling} of Alg.~\ref{alg:bg:sir_pf}.
 Note that this is equivalent to sampling from the multinomial distribution $\mathrm{Multinomial}(k, \overline{w}_{t-1})$.
-Resampling is vital to maintain the diversity of the particle set, and hence to obtaining accurate estimates of the filtering distribution $p(\x_t | \y_{1:t})$.
+Resampling is vital to maintain the diversity of the particle set, and hence to obtaining accurate estimates of the filtering distribution $p(\x_t | \y_{0:t})$.
 If resampling is not performed, then as the particle filter iterates, the weights are known to degenerate such that all but very few particle weights are close to $0$.
-This weight degeneracy renders the Monte Carlo approximation to the filtering distribution $p(\x_t | \y_{1:t})$ unusable \citep{doucet2009tutorial}.
+This weight degeneracy renders the Monte Carlo approximation to the filtering distribution $p(\x_t | \y_{0:t})$ unusable \citep{doucet2009tutorial}.